 All passengers departing from these airports are required to undergo temperature screening before proceeding to the screening checkpoint.
-Their temperature is taken by either a temperature scanning camera on a stand that is stationed at a distance of two metres, or at a closer distance by a contactless, hand-held thermometer.
+Their temperature is taken by either a temperature scanning camera on a stand that is stationed at a distance of two metres, or at a closer distance by a contactless, hand-held thermometer (Safety Fact Sheet).
 The hand-held thermometers used by CATSA operate by reading infrared light at a distance, and they are the same type or similar to the ones used frequently in medical and other contexts as well.
 As per the manual instructions for the hand-helds, the thermometer was designed to only take measurements from the temporal artery located just under the skin of the forehead.
 The accuracy of the temperature reading cannot be guaranteed if it is measured on another part of the body.

 Glasses must be removed before a temperature reading can be taken by the camera, and persons wearing headwear may have to temporarily adjust it to have their temperature measured (private screening are available on request near the temperature screening area for those who wish to make adjustments in private).